dmoisset/s5/character/classes/mystic.md

 **Associated Deities:** Green Faith (Philosophy), Oras
 **Associated Skills:** Life Science and Survival
 **Spells:** 1st - Life Bubble, 2nd - Fog Cloud **move to level 2?**, 3rd - Entropic Grasp, 4th - Reincarnate **55555**, 5th - Commune with Nature, 6th - Terraform, 7th - Shapechange **Move to 7th**

+#### Speak with Animals (1st Level)

+You can communicate with any creature of the animal type, though this doesn’t make it friendly.
+If an animal is friendly toward you, it may do you favors.
+This ability allows you to use Intimidate to bully animals, and you can use any other language-dependent effect against animals.

+#### Grasping Vines (3rd Level)

+You can spend 1 Resolve Point as an action to cause grasping weeds and vines sprout from the ground in a 20-foot square starting from a point within 90ft.
+While you concentrate (up to 1 minute), these plants turn the ground in the area into difficult terrain.
+A creature in the area when you cast the spell, entering the area, or starting its turn there must succeed on a Strength saving throw or be restrained by the entangling plants until the effect ends.
+A creature restrained by the plants can use its action to make a Strength check against your spell save DC.
+On a success, it frees itself.
+When the effect ends, the conjured plants wilt away.

+#### Animal Adaptation (6th Level)

+As an action, you can modify your body.
+Choose one of the following to gain the noted benefit: elongated legs (increase your land speed by 10 feet), fins and webbed digits (granting you a swim speed equal to half your land speed), suckers on wrists and feet (granting you a climb speed equal to half your land speed), or vertical-slit pupils (granting you darkvision 60 feet).
+This ability lasts for a 1 minute; you can do this again after a short rest.
+Your base form and size are largely unchanged, but some of your body parts are altered.
+Armor and gear you are wearing adjusts to your new shape for the duration of this ability.
+You can have only one of these adaptations active at a time; choosing a new adaptation is an action and the new choice replaces the old.
+At 12th level, the climb and swim speeds granted by your adaptation are equal to your land speed, and you add wings (granting you a fly speed of 30 feet) to the list of possible adaptations.

+#### Reactive Resistance (9th Level)

+The first time after a long rest you would take energy (acid, fire, electricity, cold, sonic) damage, you immediately gain resistance to that damage type until your next long rest.
+If you are damaged by more than one energy type simultaneously, choose which type you resist.

+#### Share Resistance (12th Level)

+As an action, you can spend 1 Resolve Point to grant allies linked by your telepathic bond class feature resistance to the same energy type that you can resist through your [reactive resistance](#reactive-resistance) class feature for 1 minute.
+You can’t use this ability if your reactive resistance class feature has not yet been activated for the day.

+#### Plant Transport (15th Level)

+Once per day as an action, you can enter any living plant equal to your size or larger and exit from another plant of the same kind in the same solar system, regardless of the distance separating the two.
+The destination plant does not need to be familiar to you.
+If you are uncertain of the location of a particular kind of destination plant, you merely designate direction and distance and this ability moves you as close as possible to the desired location.
+If a particular destination plant is desired but the plant is not living, this ability fails and you are ejected from the entry plant.
+You cannot travel through plant creatures.
+You can bring along objects as long as their bulk doesn’t exceed your Strength score.
+You can also bring up to eight willing Medium or smaller creatures (each carrying no more bulk than their Strength scores) with you, provided they are linked to you with joined hands.

+#### Guided Rebirth (18th Level)

+As long as you have at least 1 Resolve Point remaining, you can spend all your remaining Resolve Points as an action to surround yourself with an organic cocoon.
+While enclosed in the cocoon, you are considered paralyzed.
+Eight hours later, you emerge having changed your type to animal, humanoid (of any subtype), or your original type, gaining superficial physical characteristics as appropriate.
+This change does not alter your ability scores, Hit Points, Stamina Points, saving throws, or proficiencies.
+Each time you make this transformation, you are cleansed of all poisons and diseases, are restored to full Hit Points and Stamina Points, and heal all ability damage.
+You must select a type other than your current type every time you make the transformation.
+You can use this ability once per long rest.
+Once you use this ability, you can’t regain Resolve Points until you take a long rest, even if you have another means to do so.